 Neil was a bright kid and his parents knew he was bound for college.
 Unfortunately, as they were living off only one salary, they lacked the money necessary to send him there.
 Sheila, who had recently joined Mensa, decided it was high time to return to the workforce, preferably as a programmer, so they could ensure a bright future for Neil.
 However, it had been ten years since she had worked in the field.
 Computer technology had evolved and she would have to be trained all over again.
 The answer lay at the University of Nebraska at Omaha.
-UNO, it should be noted, “was the first Nebraska university to receive computer science accreditation from the Computing Accreditation Commission of ABET” (Dept. of Computer Science).
+UNO which, it should be noted, “was the first Nebraska university to receive computer science accreditation from the Computing Accreditation Commission of ABET” (Dept. of Computer Science).
 That autumn, Sheila was back in school and she was not leaving without a degree.

 Initially, it seemed like Sheila would be spending another four years at university but the classes she had taken at Edinburgh and Pittsburgh carried over despite how much time had passed.
 “It was like one night I went to bed a sophomore and woke up a senior” (Interview).
 She recalls feeling extra pressure to excel in all her classes.
 After all, she was married to the university librarian.
 “I couldn’t get less than a B in anything or I’d never be able to show my face on campus again!”
 (Interview).
 Computer science as a major was still in its infantile state and Sheila hit a roadblock along the way.
 She minored in English, which was not at the time an acceptable option, deemed an area of interest too far removed from the digital field.
 Sheila disagreed.
 “I wrote a letter explaining why I thought English should be allowed.
 I said, ‘If anyone needs to know how to write English sentences well, it’s computer scientists!’”
 (Interview).
 Her argument persuaded the committee to accept her proposal and in May of 1984, Sheila Runyon graduated Magna Cum Laude with a bachelor’s degree over twenty years in the making.